Authored by the expert who managed and guided the team behind the Malta Property Pack

 Is it realistic to exit with profit in Malta as of 2026?

-The minimum holding period that most often makes exiting with profit realistic in Malta is about 5 years, since you need price appreciation to cover buying and selling costs before you see real gains.
+The minimum holding period that most often makes a profitable exit realistic in Malta is about 5 years, because buying and selling costs need time to be absorbed by rent and capital growth.

 What sources have we used to write this blog article?